gasparch/vim-ide-elixir/README.md

 Aim of the project is to give reasonable preset of defaults for Elixir-based development to avoid laborious task of finding and tuning of plugins/themes.

+## Let's get in touch

+I’m a sucker for feedback.
+What do you think of this plugin after using it?
+Tell me!
+I have when things do nto work 'out-of-box' and eager to fix it!

+Please take 1 minute and subscribe to [mailing list](http://gasparchilingarov.com/vim-ide-updates/) to receive updates about the project.

+You can contact me on [twitter](http://twitter.com/gasparch) and by email gasparch at gmail dot com.

 ## Features
  * Navigation
   * Jump to module/function definitions